raspishake/rsudp/README.md

 3. Change `"alertsound"` from `false` to `true` in the settings file. (`~/.config/rsudp/rsudp_settings.json` on Mac and Linux, `C:\Program Files\RSHAKE\rsudp\rsudp_settings.json` on Windows)
 4. Start the rsudp client by typing `shake_client` or by pointing it at an existing settings file `shake_client -s /path/to/settings.json`
 5. Wait for the trigger to warm up, then stomp, jump, or Shake to hear the sound!

+# Contributing

+Contributions to this project are more than welcome.
+If you find ways to improve the efficiency of the library or the modules that use it, or come up with cool new modules to share with the community, we are eager to include them (provided, of course, that they are stable and achieve a clearly stated goal).

+Since the Producer function passes an `ALARM` queue message when it sees `Alert.alarm=True`, other modules can be programmed to do something when they see this message.
+This is to help make the addition of other action-based modules easy.

+Some ideas for improvements are:
+- a more efficient plotting routine
+- a module that creates a twitter post when it reads the "ALARM" queue message
+- a way to save plot screenshots some time after an alert function trigger, to save and document earthquake seismogram/spectrograms
+- GPIO pin interactions (lights, motor control, buzzers, etc.)